 When you’re trying to avoid conventionally grown wheat, you might find yourself getting creative on carb replacements.
 With these crispy einkorn flour waffles, you won’t feel like you’re missing out on one of your breakfast favorites.

 While my dad’s specialty was pancakes, I have many fond memories of spending the night at my cousin’s house and waking up on Saturday morning to the smell of my uncle’s waffles.
 In my mind, the waffle iron was enormous – big enough to make four waffles at once… which kept my cousins and me from having to fight over them.

 That’s probably a standard sized waffle iron today.
-I wouldn’t know… because in our quest to find something other than a nonstick waffle iron, my husband and I ended up with a much-smaller-than-it-looked-in-the-picture cast iron camping waffle iron from Amazon.
+I wouldn’t know… because in our quest to find something other than a nonstick waffle iron, my husband and I ended up with a much-smaller-than-it-looked-in-the-picture cast iron camping waffle iron.

 But back to my uncle’s waffles…

 Part of what made them great was that you had the choice of plain waffles or waffles with bacon bits.
 To my recollection, these weren’t bacon bits out of a plastic bottle.
 It was fresh bacon made that morning, crumbled up, and added to half the batch.

 Family + fluffy waffles + salty bacon + sweet maple syrup always equaled one happy Saturday morning in my mind.

 Because we lean toward vegetarian recipes, there’s no bacon in these waffles (but you could certainly add it without changing anything else in this einkorn flour waffle recipe).

 Why Einkorn Flour Waffles?